 Image credit: Space

-July 17, 1975 marked down a special day in world history, when a US Apollo spacecraft and a Russian Soyuz spacecraft docked in a display of international space faring goodwill.
+In one of the most celebrated space events, astronauts from the United States and Soviet Union docked their respective spacecrafts in display of International goodwill.
 The mission ceremoniously marked the end of the Space Race that had begun in 1957.
-The Mission was considered a great success, as both sides exchanged pleasantries and were offered tours of each other’s craft.
-It all went according to plan until Apollo began its journey towards home.
+The Mission was considered a great success, as both the crew exchanged pleasantries and were offered tours of each other’s craft.
+Things were going just as planned until the American crew started their journey towards home.

 Upon reentry and splashdown of the Apollo craft, the crew was accidentally exposed to toxic nitrogen tetroxide fumes, caused by a malfunction in the reaction control system (RCS) oxidizer.
-Fighting to maintain consciousness in the toxic mist, one of the astronaut Tom Stafford got oxygen masks for his crew, one of whom had already passed out.
-All of them were rescued and were admitted in hospital.
+Struggling to remain conscious in heavy toxic environment, one of the crew member, astronaut Tom Stafford was able to gain access to oxygen masks, which ultimately saved their lives.

 Image credit: Historynet

 The North American X-15 was a Hypersonic aircraft that traveled at such high altitudes that most of its operating pilots were qualified as astronauts.
 Michael J. Adams was one of them.
 He was a pilot of extraordinary skills, who won numerous prestigious trophies.
 In 1965, he was selected for the United States Air Force Manned Orbiting Laboratory program as a pilot.
 And in 1966, he became a part of the North American X-15 program.

 His X-15 flight on 15 November 1967, was as usual, but soon after reaching a cruising altitude of 50.38 miles, some on-board electrical disturbances affected the inertial system and boost guidance computer causing the plane to be disoriented.
 Unnoticed by the pilot, after a planned wing-rocking maneuver, the vehicle’s heading started banking towards the right.